 Singer, Songwriter & Musical Director

-For the last thirty-seven years, David Arden has worked with many of the great First Nation and Non-First Nation artists from around the world.
+For the last forty years, David Arden has worked with many of the great First Nation and Non-First Nation artists from around the world.
 David was the front man for the Koori Youth Band, the band recorded there First EP live album back in 1986, as part of the Rock Against Racism Volume 2.
-David went on to work with many of the great First Nation acts from Hard Time Band, Archie Roach and the Altogether Band and Bart Willoughby and Mixed Relation Band (including Building Bridges) in 'N.S.
-W' and 'Melbourne‘from 1985 to 1989’.
+David went on to work with many of the great First Nation acts from Hard Time Band and Bart Willoughby and Mixed Relation Band (including Building Bridges) in 'N.S.
+W' and 'Melbourne. and Archie Roach and the Altogether Band ‘from 1985 to 1989’.

 In 1990 to 1994 and again reunited in 2006 to 2010, David was a key guitarist and vocalist with the late Archie Roach and Ruby Hunter, He has toured with Archie, both nationally and internationally, performing his own song So Young on Archie's second album Jamu Dreaming.

 David’s Second EP album Rainbow Man was released in 1996, with the new Altogether Band, The song is about Kirrae Wurrung elders from the Gunditjmara country.

 David toured internationally to West Belfast and the UK from 1996 to 1997 following up with a tour to FIJI in 1998.